MARCELLADC/Metrics-for-Rubin-Cadence-Strategy-Note-2021-revisionated/README.md

 -->Notebook_example.ipynb :a notebook that  show how to use theese three metrics;

--->Notebook_iterateipynb :a notebook which use the three metrics described above  in a FOR cycle useful to compare results obtained with  different Opsim and number of years;
+-->Notebook_iterate.ipynb :a notebook which use the three metrics described above  in a FOR cycle useful to compare results obtained with  different Opsim and number of years;

 -->FILES/RRc_ra072.00dec-70.93dm18.5ebv0.08y0y2_footprint_add_mag_cloudsv1.5_10yrs.db.csv  :an  asciifile with the temporal series as computed by LcConstructorLAST.py